 If you’re not sure that a call, message or contact is genuine, take time to think about it and check the details of the individual or company.

-With the Green Homes Grant, keep an eye out for government announcements (the latest details are in our Green Homes Grant story) on what the grant will include and how to access it.
+With the Green Homes Grant, keep an eye out for when the scheme opens in late September (the latest details are in our guide to the Green Homes Grant) and what you need to do to get vouchers.
 Genuine companies will not know whether you’re eligible until full details are announced.
 You won’t be able to sign up before it launches in September.

 You can report scams to Action Fraud online, or phone 0300 123 2040.
 It shares information with the police about scams.